Locationing at its Core: Tracking Items, Assets, Equipment, People, and Data in Real-Time

 Dimensions of Locationing Solutions

 There are no “one size fits all” location solutions since asset tracking varies widely between industries.
-As a result, Zebra offers a diverse portfolio of both hardware and software options capable of reporting differing degrees of location accuracy and update frequency.
+As a result, we work with our partners to offer a diverse portfolio of both hardware and software options capable of reporting differing degrees of location accuracy and update frequency.
 Therefore, locationing strategies will vary in terms of the following dimensions, depending on what businesses find most valuable:

 - Range: What is the range of items you are tracking – are they global, in a facility, in a room?